 At Morningside, we aim to give our children a humanities curriculum which enables them to become confident, creative and independent learners who can explore the use of different knowledge and skills throughout their learning.
 We seek to broaden children’s real-life experiences both inside and outside of school through educational visits, visitors, experimentation, exploration and discovery.
 We have worked very hard to design a curriculum which reflects our children’s heritages, expands their horizons and makes them carefully consider key themes and debates.
 Within lessons, our children acquire a range of knowledge and skills in both history and geography which they can then apply to other subjects and in a variety of situations.
 Furthermore, it is our aim that through historical and geographical learning, children will become accountable citizens, understanding their role in protecting our world and environment and knowing how they can cause positive change and development as they grow.

 Across the course of a year, each year group studies a variety of humanities topics.
 These are either history or geography focused to allow our learning to focus on core subject specific knowledge and skills.
 Links across and between subjects give children a broad base of knowledge, facts, vocabulary, real-life experience and contexts to use for learning.
 Both history and geography have identified key themes which support children to make connections and links across the topics covered.
 Some key topics are re-visited throughout children’s school-life in varying forms in order that they may deepen their skills, knowledge and understanding.
 A precise tiered approach to vocabulary enables children to build a shared working vocabulary.
 Each topic is linked to a famous person; the people chosen carefully reflect our school community and help to raise children’s aspirations.

 Within each topic, lessons follow carefully planned sequences which support children to build on their previous knowledge and skills whilst learning new content.
 Both history and geography lessons take various forms.
-Throughout each topic there is a balance of practical, hands-on learning and written recording of knowledge.
+Throughout each topic there is a balance of practical, hands-on learning, research reading and written recording of knowledge.

 Please click on the link below to see an overview of our humanities curriculum: